Der Spiegel (online) Logo

 Der Spiegel Logo

-Throughout its existence, the portal adhered to a strict economic regime and even had its rates for journalists.
-However, in 2019 its editorial board was nonetheless combined with the print edition.
-The portal was renamed Der Spiegel, and the logo was changed to resemble the newspaper’s emblem – square capital letters.
+Throughout its existence, the portal adhered to a strict economic regime and even had its own rates for journalists.
+However, in 2019, its editorial board was combined with that of the print edition.
+The portal was renamed Der Spiegel, and the logo was changed to resemble the newspaper’s emblem, square capital letters.
 The main difference lay in color.
-The newspaper had white letters on a red background, while the portal was vice versa.
+The newspaper had white letters on a red background, while the portal had red letters on a white background.
 This approach suggested that the online version contained only the most interesting, compelling news and hot data.

 Font and Colors

 • The primary colors of the logo are red, white, and black.
-The shades create contrast and opposition to highlight the portal’s specificity.
+The shades create contrast and opposition, highlighting the portal’s specificity.

-The inscription’s font is Yearbook Std Solid with faceted letters, demonstrating the multifaceted nature of the publication.
+The inscription’s font is Yearbook Std Solid, with faceted letters, demonstrating the publication’s multifaceted nature.